prmadev/prma/content/posts/floss_for_longevity.md

 As a result, engineers who value quality find satisfaction in other avenues, such as personal projects or contributing to libraries and tools they use themselves.

 The dynamics of development in these situations differ.
 Open-source software often lacks the same level of resources, making maintainability a crucial concern.
 Allowing technical debt to accumulate in a project one maintains can result in paying a hefty price, even in a short period.
-The more users a project has, the more the burden of technical debt becomes apparent---quite the opposite of the industry's "move broken things, fast" mentality.
+The more users a project has, the more the burden of technical debt becomes apparent-quite the opposite of the industry's "move broken things, fast" mentality.

 Consequently, successful open-source products tend to have meticulous and uncompromising maintainers.